detachedsoul/poetselixir-nextjs/README.md

 - For close to a week I had problems deploying the site to production.
 This was because I was using the `fetch api` directly in my `getStaticProps` and `getStaticPaths` functions.
 I even had to create a custom JSONPlaceholder api endpoint to no avail.
 I stumbled upon a post from stackoverflow [which had a question about deployement failing](https://stackoverflow.com/questions/66202840/fetch-error-when-building-next-js-static-website-in-production).
 I then had to refactor my code and the solution all along was to use  the same logic I was using to fetch my datat from my api directly in my `getStaticProps` and `getStaticPaths.`

+- Chanegd the index posts to to valid posts and also added more post to the    `postsApi` and update it accordingly in the `categoryApi` file.

 The live demo of my progress can be found on [https://poetselixir.netlify.app](https://poetselixir.netlify.app)